Brian Falkenborg: SoftBank Hawks

 In November 2008, Falkenborg signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.

 Used as a set-up man with the Hawks in his first season, Falkenborg performed well above expectations in the 2009 season.
 He did not allow one earned run in spring training and that streak extended until the last week of May.
 Teaming with rookie set-up man Tadashi Settsu and closer Takahiro Mahara, the tall righty finished second in the Pacific League in holds behind Settsu.
 The trio was nicknamed "SBM", (short for Settsu, Brian, Mahara), and Falkenborg was named to the Pacific League All-Star Team.

 Falkenborg ran into some trouble late in the season as he came down with elbow tightness in August.
 He was taken off the active roster twice, once for the injury, and again in late September to shut him down for the season as he was having trouble recovering for the injury.
 He had also been taken off the active roster earlier in the season due to the birth of his second child.
 Still, Falkenborg finished with a 6-0 record, one save, and a 1.74 ERA to go with 61 strikeouts in 51 and 2/3 innings.

 He was even better in the 2010 regular season.
-Used as the 8th inning reliever behind Settsu, Falkenborg gave up one run in his 5th appearance of the season against the Tohoku Rakuten Golden Eagles on April 3.
+Used as the 8th inning reliever behind Settsu, Falkenborg gave up one run in his fifth appearance of the season against the Tohoku Rakuten Golden Eagles on April 3.
 From there, he began a streak of 19 straight appearances without giving up an earned run, a streak that ended on May 29 against the Chunichi Dragons.
 After that, he went two months without giving up an earned run before melting down in two consecutive appearances against the Saitama Seibu Lions and Orix Buffaloes.
 Still, Falkenborg finished with a record of 3-2 with one save and a 1.02 ERA.
 However, he was not as good in the playoffs, as he gave up five earned runs in just two innings of work for a 22.50 ERA.
 Despite this, he was signed to a 2-year contract extension by the Hawks.

 Falkenborg rebounded from the bad postseason to have another great season in a Hawks uniform.
-With regular closer Mahara missing most of the season due to the death of his mother, mechanical problems and injury, Falkenborg took on the role of closer.
-He was 1-2 with a 1.42 ERA in 47 and 1/3 innings (50 appearances), and he also recorded 19 saves, tied for the club lead with Mahara, who returned at the end of the season.
+Falkenborg took on the role of closer when regular closer Mahara missed most of the season due to the death of his mother, mechanical problems, and injury.
+He was 1-2 with a 1.42 ERA in 47 and 1/3 innings (50 appearances), and he also recorded 19 saves, tying for the club lead with Mahara, who returned at the end of the season.
 The big American also vanquished his playoff demons as he pitched in six total playoff games, giving up one run in seven and 1/3 innings, with two walks and 11 strikeouts.
 He made five appearances in the 2011 Japan Series against the Chunichi Dragons, giving up no runs and striking out 10.